xYui007/MSD-Cheeto/README.md

 ## Usage
 ### How to Run
+Make sure to set Directx to 11 in the Game Settings First.
 1. Run the Ghost Injector as Admin First.
 2. Now Run the Game using Netmarble Launcher.
 3. Press **INSERT** to show the menu.